Zendro-dev/Zendro-dev.github.io/tutorialSetUp.md

  Some basic extensions are suggested to be introduced directly into the GraphQL server.
 These are the access permissions, data validation logic and custom GraphQL queries and mutations.
 The ['Advance code customizing'](projectCustomizing.md) section will guide you through the suggested steps, however as long as you entering now into the coding process - everything is possible.

 Unfortunately ScienceDB can support just one scheme per GraphQL server.
-It means that if you would need to create a multi-scheme project or to implement any strong business logic it is definitely that a new Web GUI server will be needed that could unite a more than one GraphQL server into the single user interface.
+It means that if you would need to create a multi-scheme project or to implement any strong business logic it is definitely that a new Web GUI server will be needed.